 The reason why Kaburagi and Natsume fight is the desire to fulfill their potentials as individuals.
 Unfortunately, Abraham Maslow’s theory of self-actualization is a foreign concept to the dehumanizing The System since the needs of the world government’s interests come first.

-It’ll be interesting to see how these self-actualized individuals will change their world.
-The result will give us an idea of what the creators perceive as a balanced way for the world to be governed.
+It was interesting to watch how these self-actualized individuals change their world.
+The result may give us an idea of what the creators perceive as a balanced way for the world to be governed.

 (Some readers may object to Deca-Dence’s world being likened to a socialist dystopia.
 It could also be compared to a fascist dystopia since fascism is an economic system in which the government (The System) controls the private entities that own the factors of production (Solid Quake).
 In fascism, a central planning authority (The System) directs company leaders (Solid Quake) to work in the national interest.
 Either way, both dystopian scenarios involve a totalitarian ruling body that’s based on authoritarianism.)

 As of the last update, Kadokawa, Studio NuT, or any company related to the production of the anime has not officially confirmed the Deca-Dence Season 2 release date.
 Nor has the production of a Deca-Dence sequel been announced.